mansengstedt/spring-ai-llms/README.md

 - Ollama installed and running, do: `ollama serve`, with some models
 - Docker installed and running with some models
 - OpenApi account, quota and key for external LLMs to use
+- Anthropic account, quota and key for external LLMs to use